 Canning and freezing produce for storage is a great way to preserve it for a long winter, but sometimes you want it fresh.
-Canned and frozen are great for some recipes, but others just taste better when you make them with firm or crisp produce.
+Canned and frozen are great for some recipes, but others just taste better when you prepared them with firm/crisp produce.
 If you are buying this produce at your local grocery store out of season, I guarantee you are paying too much.
 The further they ship it in from, the older and more expensive it will be.

 Wouldn’t it be so much better to just grab a fresh apple or a head of garlic from your own storage area and use it?